-There are several different types of burn scars, and can be treated with the CO2 laser, Fraxel Re:pair, or a combination of laser treatments.
+There are several different types of burn scars and can be treated with the CO2 laser, Fraxel Re:pair in NYC, or a combination of laser treatments.
 Hypertrophic burn scars are notoriously difficult to treat scars that are raised above the skin.
-Contracture scarring is a result of second or third degree burns.
+Contracture scarring is a result of second or third-degree burns.
 These scars may tighten and restrict movement in the skin, which could affect deeper tissue.
-Fractional CO2 laser is the most effective way to treat old and severe burn scars because of the extensive tissue damage.
+The fractional CO2 laser is the most effective way to treat old and severe burn scars because of the extensive tissue damage.